-Commander-in-Chief and Past Commander-in-Chief Sheldon: Past Commander membrane trying to lift the rear end of an Brothers, I feel much like the man trying to lift the rear end of an Brothers, I feel much like the hild avery kind gentleman came along automobile out of a deep mud hole.
+Commander-In-Chief Sheldon: Past Commander-in-Chief Past Commander ment by the man trying to lift the rear end of the Brothers, I feel much like the man trying to lift the rear end of the Brothers, I feel much like the hild avery kind gentleman came along automobile out of a deep mud hole.
 A very kind gentleman came along automobile out of a neep had note the you afraid you will injure along and he said, "My dear friend, aren't you afraid you will injure your and he said.
-"My dear ment, aren of sun?"
+"My dear ment, after sun?"
 The man looked up, gave brain working so hard in that hey do you think if I had any brains I would be in this hole?"
 When there are so many members in the New York Department-men with many more brains than I have-I think I am sort of brainless to be up here when it is their place to he here.